 However, make sure it’s a question where the audience needs to read more of the essay to get an answer.
 For example, “Do you want to know the secrets of writing a Grade A essay?”
 Students who are interested will definitely continue reading to find out more.

-On another hand, you can also begin your essay with a rhetorical question like “What is the world without connection?”
+On the other hand, you can also begin your essay with a rhetorical question like “What is the world without connection?”
 Using a rhetorical question can prompt your readers to reflect and show where you are headed with your essay.

 2. Starting an essay with a quote